Fall Prevention Exercises & Balance Training

 How often should I do balance training to reduce falls risk?

 Many people benefit from balance practice at least twice per week for several months, with gradual progressions as confidence improves.
-Your best frequency depends on your current steadiness, strength, and overall health.
+Your ideal frequency depends on your current steadiness, strength and health.

 Can physiotherapy help reduce my risk of falling?